Congratulations on Your Retirement!

 Months of Contributions

-- Making a COBRA contribution (up to 18 months)
+• Making a COBRA contribution

 Your Age

 Important: Once converted, this election is permanent.
-If we do not
+If we do not receive your Benefit Election Form within 60 days, your default election will be to have these funds transferred to your Individual Account.

 COBRA Contributions

 You can self-fund MERP for up to 18 months after separation.
-If this
+If this helps you reach 60 months, it’s included in your benefit quote.
+More details are provided later in the packet.

 Step 2: Choose Your Benefit Options